-Quarterly Progress Reports (Status Reports)
+Quarterly Progress Reports

-Sub-recipients are responsible for providing quarterly reports using the Status Report form on www.fundingmt.org detailing milestones and work accomplished during the reporting period.
-All status reports must be completed and approved in order to request reimbursement.
+Sub-recipients are responsible for providing quarterly performance reports using the Performance Progress Report form in Amplifund detailing milestones and work accomplished during the reporting period.
+Progress reports must be completed and approved to request reimbursement.

 Reporting Period Report Due Date

-October 1 - December 31, 2020 January 10, 2021
+October 1 - December 31, 2021 January 10, 2022

-January 1 - March 31, 2021 April 10, 20121
+January 1 - March 31, 2022 April 10, 20122

-April 1 - June 30, 2021 July 10, 2021
+April 1 - June 30, 2022 July 10, 2022

-July 1 - September 30, 2021 October 10, 2021
+July 1 - September 30, 2022 October 10, 2022

-The following reporting periods and due dates apply for the status reports:
+The following reporting periods and due dates apply for the progress reports:

-Additional reporting periods and due dates will apply for sub-recipients that are approved for an extension beyond September 30, 2021.
+Additional reporting periods and due dates will apply for sub-recipients that are approved for an extension beyond September 30, 2022.

-Financial Reporting (Claim Reimbursements)
+Financial Reporting (Payment Requests)

-Sub-recipients must submit at least one reimbursement request upon completion of the project.
-However, quarterly reimbursement requests as the project progresses are preferred.
-The reimbursement request must be done through www.fundingmt.org.
-All requests for reimbursement must include all supporting documentation to substantiate claimed expenses.
-Supporting Documentation must include 1. proof of payment (i.e. general ledger or warrant check) 2.
+Sub-recipients must submit at least one payment request upon completion of the project to receive grant funds.
+However, quarterly payment requests as the project progresses are preferred.
+The payment request must be done through Amplifund.
+All payment requests must include supporting documentation to substantiate claimed expenses.
+Supporting Documentation must include 1. proof of payment (i.e., general ledger or warrant check) 2.
 Invoices and receipts.
 Reimbursements are made only for expenditures made during the grant period of performance.
 Reimbursements requests will be rejected if any quarterly progress reports are outstanding.
 Projects with outstanding quarterly progress reports may be subject to termination of project funding.